openeuropa/oe_epoetry/README.md

 # OpenEuropa ePoetry

-The OpenEuropa ePoetry module allows to use [TMGMT](https://www.drupal.org/project/tmgmt) with  the DGT translation service ePoetry.
+The OpenEuropa ePoetry module allows the use of the DGT translation service ePoetry with [TMGMT](https://www.drupal.org/project/tmgmt).

 ## Development setup